Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Now that you’ve allowed it to settle down and dry a bit, it’s time to wash it with mild antibacterial soap.
 Splash water on it and carefully smooth the soap over the skin.
 Never scrub or rub so that you don’t wash out the new ink in the tattoo.

-Once you’ve gently pat it dry with a towel, you can apply tattoo moisturizer and aftercare lotion.
+Once you’ve gently pat it dry with a towel, you can apply tattoo moisturizer and aftercare cream.

 Stay patient and repeat the washing and moisturizing twice a day until the scabs are gone and the skin is healed.